Theta Chi Remembers D-Day

 --

-Today marks the 75th anniversary of the Allied invasion of Normandy on June 6, 1944.
-During D-Day, the more than 160,000 American, British and Canadian troops landed on five beaches along a 50-mile stretch of coastline of France’s Normandy region.
+Today marks the 80th anniversary of the Allied invasion of Normandy on June 6, 1944.
+During D-Day, more than 160,000 American, British, and Canadian troops landed on five beaches along a 50-mile stretch of coastline of France’s Normandy region.
 The invasion was one of the largest amphibious assaults in history.
 The battle continued through late August 1944 with the liberation of northern France.

 What was Theta Chi’s involvement on D-Day?
-Fortunately, through research using The Rattle, we are able to share the stories of the following brothers, these heroes, that all participated in the D-Day Invasion.
+Fortunately, through research using The Rattle, we are able to share the stories of the following brothers, these heroes, who all participated in the D-Day invasion.
 While The Rattle provides our best history of Theta Chi members and events, Fraternity records are incomplete.
-There are many more members that likely participated in the preparation, actual invasion, and aftermath of D-Day.
+There are many more members who likely participated in the preparation, invasion, and aftermath of D-Day.
 In the future, with additional research, we hope to discover and identify their names and stories and provide due recognition.

-Photo: The Fall 1944 Cover of The Rattle featured Lt.
-Col. Benjamin Vandervoort (Beta Eta/Washington (MD) 1938) receiving the Distinguished Service Cross from General Omar Bradley, commander of D-Day invasion forces.
+Photo: The Fall 1944 Cover of The Rattle features Lt.
+Col. Benjamin Vandervoort (Beta Eta/Washington (MD) 1938) receiving the Distinguished Service Cross from Lt.
+Gen. Omar Bradley, commander of D-Day invasion forces.

 One of the first to land at the scene was Lt.
 Col. Benjamin H. ‘Vandy’ Vandervoort (Beta Eta/Washington (MD) 1938).
 Vandervoort led the 2nd Battalion, 505th Parachute Infantry Regiment in D-Day’s Allied airborne assault.